Miracle1207/EconGym/document/Monetary Policy Issues/Q2-How-to-control-inflation-via-monetary-policy.md

 ![Monetary Q2 P1](../img/Monetary%20Q2%20P1.png)

-**Figure 1:** The simulated economy under an inflation‐control regime (blue line) shows a lower long-run GDP level compared with the economy governed by a predefined rule-based policy (green line), indicating that monetary policy aimed at curbing inflation does indeed dampen GDP growth.
+**Figure 1:** The simulated economy under an inflation‐control regime shows a lower long-run GDP level compared with the economy governed by a predefined rule-based policy , indicating that monetary policy aimed at curbing inflation does indeed dampen GDP growth.

 ![Monetary Q2 P2](../img/Monetary%20Q2%20P2.png)

-**Figure 2:** The inflation‐control policy (blue line) increases income inequality.
+**Figure 2:** The inflation‐control policy increases income inequality.

 * During an overheating episode, the central bank employs an RL approach to learn an inflation-targeted policy.
-While this policy reduces growth relative to the overheated scenario, it also aggravates income inequality.
+This policy reduces growth relative to the overheated scenario, and it also aggravates income inequality.
 The RL-derived tightening disproportionately lowers incomes of low-income households due to falling employment rates, whereas high-income households are less impacted, thus widening the wealth gap.
 * The simulation platform enables quantification of different policy mixes’ effectiveness in suppressing inflation, offering decision support to balance economic growth against price stability.